Asymptotic structure. III. Excluding a fat tree

 Our result is not exactly of this type, but has the same flavour.
 A {\em path-decomposition} of a graph $G$ is a pair $(T, (B_t:t\in V(T)))$, where $T$ is a path (possibly infinite) and each $B_t$ is a subset of $V(G)$ (called a {\em bag}), such that: \begin{itemize} \item $\bigcup_{t\in V(T)}B_t = V(G)$; \item for every edge $e=uv$ of $G$, there exists $t\in V(T)$ with $u,v\in B_t$; and \item for all $t_1,t_2,t_3\in V(T)$, if $t_2$ lies between $t_1,t_3$ in $T$, then $B_{t_1}\cap B_{t_3}\subseteq B_{t_2}$. \end{itemize} The {\em width} of a path-decomposition $(T,(B_t:t\in V(T)))$ is the maximum of the numbers $|B_t|-1$ for $t\in V(T)$, or $\infty$ if there is no finite maximum; and the {\em path-width} of $G$ is the minimum width of a path-decomposition of $G$.

-Robertson and Seymour~\cite{GM1} proved: \begin{thm} For every finite tree $H$, there exists $k$ such that every finite graph $G$ with no $H$ minor has path-width at most $k$; and conversely, for every integer $k$, there is a finite tree $H$ such that every finite graph with an $H$ minor has path-width more than $k$. \end{thm} It is important here that $G$ is finite: for instance, when $G$ consists of the disjoint union of countably many infinite paths, then $G$ does not contain the claw $K_{1,3}$ as a minor, and yet $G$ does not have any finite path-width.
+Robertson and Seymour~\cite{GM1} proved: \begin{thm} For every finite tree $H$, there exists $k$ such that every finite graph $G$ with no $H$ minor has path-width at most $k$; and conversely, for every integer $k$, there is a finite tree $H$ such that every finite graph with an $H$ minor has path-width more than $k$. \end{thm} It is important here that $G$ is finite: for instance, if $G$ is the disjoint union of countably many infinite paths, then $G$ does not contain the claw $K_{1,3}$ as a minor, and yet $G$ does not have finite path-width.
 This can be fixed.
 Say a {\em line-decomposition} of $G$ is a family $(B_t:t\in T)$ of subsets of $V(G)$, where $T$ is a linearly-ordered set, satisfying the same three bullets above (with $V(T)$ replaced by $T$ everywhere).
-The {\em width} of a line-decomposition $(T,(B_t:t\in T))$ is the maximum of the numbers $|B_t|-1$ for $t\in T$, or $\infty$ if there is no finite maximum; and the {\em line-width} of $G$ is the minimum width of a line-decomposition of $G$.
+The {\em width} of a line-decomposition $(B_t:t\in T)$ is the maximum of the numbers $|B_t|-1$ for $t\in T$, or $\infty$ if there is no finite maximum; and the {\em line-width} of $G$ is the minimum width of a line-decomposition of $G$.